 - Artificial Intelligence (AI)-related tools in SUD drug discovery and development to increase innovation and support a cost- and time-effective SUD drug development of pharmacotherapies.

-- FDA-regulated Medical Devices for SUDs
+- FDA-regulated Medical Therapeutic and Diagnostic Devices for SUD

 Medical Devices, including Software as Medical Device (SaMD), offer promising means to monitor, diagnose, and treat SUDs.
 Currently, there are only a few devices that are cleared by the FDA for the treatment of SUD.
 As such, the investigation and development of new safe and effective medical devices intended for SUD patients is a high priority.
 Applications in this area are expected to address the needs of patients suffering from SUD, and their caregivers, to ensure access to high-quality, safe, and effective medical devices.
 It is expected that proposed approaches will include activities that will lead to regulatory submissions for pre-market clearance / approval, including interactions with the FDA via the following pathways: pre-submission (Q-submission), Investigational Device Exemption, 510(k), DeNovo, or Premarket Approval (PMA) application.
-Additional pre-clinical activities may include but are not limited to a) bench testing or computational modeling studies; b) good laboratory practice animal studies; c) good manufacturing practice studies; d) toxicology and biocompatibility studies; e) software verification and validation; f) usability / user experience testing.
+Additional pre-clinical activities may include but are not limited to: a) bench testing or computational modeling studies; b) good laboratory practice animal studies; c) good manufacturing practice studies; d) toxicology and biocompatibility studies; e) software verification and validation; f) usability/user experience testing.
 Specific areas of interest include:

 - Imaging devices intended to investigate brain function and enhance monitoring, diagnosis, and/or treatment of SUD;